Code 7 Lead Flashing Roll - Midland Lead

 Items Not Required

-Should you no longer require an item, you have the right to cancel within 14 days of delivery unless the items are made to order.
+Should you no longer require an item, you have the right to cancel within 14 days of delivery unless the items are custom made.
 You needn’t give us reason for cancelling your order but will be required to notify us by email.
 Once notified we will provide an address for the items to be returned to and arrange the necessary refund.

 Faulty or Damaged Items

 On the rare occasion that an item is delivered faulty or damaged, we will exchange it or provide a refund.
-We must be notified by email within 48 hours and may require images.
+We must be notified by email as soon as possible and may require images.
 To avoid such an issue, we ask that customers do not sign for damaged goods.

-A handful of items are ‘Made to Order’.
+A handful of items are ‘Custom Made’.
 This means they are typically manufactured to the specifications provided by you and are therefore non-refundable.
-This is unless they are deemed to be faulty or damaged at the time of delivery, at which point you should notify us by email within 48 hours of delivery.
+This is unless they are deemed to be faulty or damaged at the time of delivery, at which point you should notify us by email as soon as possible.

 For further information on cancellations, returns and refunds please read our full policy by clicking here.
 This confirms any other requirements to consider (i.e. packaging), fees that may be charged (i.e. admin charges) and our policy for businesses.